 - Eraser: A fridge door was used to block the flechettes from a grenade.
 It worked... more or less.
 It was also used by the heroes to hide behind, as the X-ray scopes couldn't see through it.

 - Malcolm stuffs a grenade into the fridge in an episode of Malcolm in the Middle.
-However, it does end up destroying the kitchen anyways.
+It ends up destroying the kitchen, roof, and the refrigerator anyways.

-- So does Adrian Monk in an episode of Monk then opens up the fridge again to straighten the grenade.
-Mythbusters showed a clip of Monk and investigated the myth.
+- MythBusters showed a clip of Monk and investigated the myth.
 They proved that the fridge offered some protection against the blast, but the front and back turn to deadly shrapnel.

 - On one NCIS, Gibbs survives a bomb blast that shredded the other person in the room because he was crouched down behind an industrial washing machine.
 Although he is seriously injured, the doctors conclude that the washer is the only thing that kept him from being killed.

 - In F/X: The Series, the good guys find the bomb inside the fridge, and stuff it in a cannon prop to direct the blast away from themselves.